5th in the UK

 If you do not meet these entry requirements, a foundation year is a great way of beginning your university journey.
 We recommend you speak to our Course Enquiries team who will advise on a route to study that fits you.

-Seminars and workshops in smaller groups will enable you to discuss and develop your understanding of topics covered in lectures.
-In addition, you will meet with your personal academic tutor (PAT).
+You will typically have around 12 contact hours per week.
+You will be taught through a combination of lectures, seminars and practical sessions.
+Seminars in smaller groups will enable you to discuss and develop your understanding of topics covered in lectures.

 When not attending lectures, seminars, workshops, or other timetabled sessions you will continue learning through self-study.
 Typically, this involves reading journal articles and books, undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops, and seminars.